 When detected and treated in the earliest stage, colorectal cancer has a five-year relative survival rate of 90 percent.
-Screening asymptomatic adults ages 45 to 75 can catch polyps before they're cancerous and colorectal cancer in the early stages, when treatment is most effective.
+However, more than one-third of adults ages 50 to 75 don't get the recommended screenings.
+Screening asymptomatic adults in this age group can catch polyps before they're cancerous and colorectal cancer in the early stages, when treatment is most effective.
 Learn more from NCQA.